 Is it any good?

-TNT could hardly have found a more magnetic and compelling lead for Major Crimes in Mary McDonnell, who is altogether more fun to watch than The Closer's Kyra Sedgwick, a bundle of neuroses with cutesy tics like a love of candy and chocolate.
+TNT could hardly have found a more magnetic and compelling lead in Mary McDonnell, who is altogether more fun to watch than The Closer's Kyra Sedgwick.
 As viewers of cult favorite Battlestar Galactica discovered a few years ago, McDonnell makes a powerful center to build a show around, and she's utterly relatable as a strong woman doing her level best in a very difficult job.

 The rest of the cast is as uniformly excellent as they were on The Closer, though young viewers in particular may be confused by the fast-moving dialogue and the zippy plot, which doesn't slow down to explain complex legal concepts.
 Those who don't have a basic understanding of the law and criminal cases will be a bit lost, though fans of police procedurals will be able to keep up just fine.
 Also excellent: Unlike other cop shows, the crimes being committed are heinous, but not exploitative, i.e. no rape victims shown in torn clothing with the camera lingering lasciviously over exposed body parts.
 Crime is not glamorized on Major Crimes, nor is police work.
 Though in real life, Captain Raydor's hair might not look so perfectly blown-out after a long day on the job.

-Families can talk about why it's unusual to see a female cop on television in charge of a law enforcement division.
+Families can talk about why it's unusual to see a female cop on television in charge of a law enforcement division in Major Crimes.
 Are female cast members common on cop shows?
 How is Captain Raydor alike or different from other female police officers and detectives on television?

 Major Crimes is a spin-off of another female-centered crime drama, The Closer.
 Why do you think TNT chose to build this spin-off around a female officer?
 What audience was TNT hoping to attract, or keep by casting Mary McDonnell as Captain Raydor?